-Ivacy VPN is a decent choice for those looking for a low-cost VPN for streaming services unblocking.
-It looks like a good bargain, so it's worth testing out.
+Ivacy VPN is a decent choice for those seeking a low-cost VPN for unblocking streaming services.
+It looks like a good bargain, so it’s worth testing out.
 Ivacy received its ioXt Alliance certification in July 2021, so it now comes highly recommended for privacy and security too.
-I am a huge advocate of external audits, I even complained to Ivacy about the lack thereof, and I'm thrilled they are now certified by a trustworthy organization.
+I am a huge advocate of external audits, I even complained to Ivacy about the lack thereof, and I’m thrilled they are now certified by a trustworthy organization.

-Personally, if I didn't do the job I'm doing right now, which offers me free VPN subscriptions to review them, I would probably renew my 5-year Ivacy sub.
-I cannot be more honest than this here, it's really cheap, and it's a great performer in most aspects.
+If I didn’t do my job right now, which offers me free VPN subscriptions to review them, I would probably renew my 5-year Ivacy sub.
+I cannot be more honest than this here; it’s cheap and a great performer in most aspects.

-Note: You can now use Borderpolar's discount code: Border20 for an extra 20% discount.
+Note: You can now use Meta Game Guides’s discount code: Border20 for an extra 20% discount.
 We decided to strike this deal with Ivacy as we recommend Ivacy as one of the best affordable VPNs in the market.